Shelby Foote Collection

 Manuscripts constitute another major part of the collection and include everything from his earliest writings (poetry written in high school) through the manuscript and notes for his unfinished novel, Two Gates to the City.
 Manuscripts of four of his five novels and the last volume of his Civil War trilogy, The Civil War, A Narrative are included, as are the research notes and original maps for The Civil War.
 Letters make up another important part of the collection.
 Correspondents include U.S. presidents, governors and senators, Hollywood producers, and other authors including Cormac McCarthy and Eudora Welty.
 Foote’s lifelong friendship with author Walker Percy is recorded in several unpublished letters to and from Percy, while letters and photographs from the Foote family in Mississippi are also included.
 Finally, Foote’s personal interests are evident in his music collection and in videos, audiobooks, and magazines.

 The Shelby Foote Collection Finding Aid has been created by Carol McCarley with the assistance of Jordan Redmon, Class of 2013.
 Ms McCarley, an independent, professional librarian and private library consultant, has worked with several valuable private collections in the Memphis area.
-She was selected by the Shelby Foote Estate to organize Foote’s .
+She was selected by the Shelby Foote Estate to organize and inventory Foote’s papers and memorabilia that were in his home. .
 She spent almost a year organizing the Foote materials and was part of the transition team when the collection was acquired by the College.
 The Finding Aid provides a Bibliographical Note, a detailed Scope and Content Summary and an Itemized Collection Contents.

 There are no access restrictions to the Foote Collection.
-Researchers are welcome to view and use the materials in the Archives Reading Room during regular Archives hours.
+Researchers are welcome to use the finding aid to identify materials and then to view the materials in the Archives Reading Room during regular Archives hours.
 Reading Room Policies apply to the use of the collection.

 It took the cooperation of many people to make the Shelby Foote Collection accessible for public use.